aglv/DCMTK/OSIRIX-MERGE-HISTORY.md

 Here follows the git log of the commits done to the DCMTK source in the OsiriX repository.
 Commits that have already been merged are ~~deleted~~.
 Also refer to the [original history](https://github.com/aglv/Horos/commits/83026738b2e18b106441597ecc06907293288d7f/Binaries/dcmtk-source) and [merged history](https://github.com/aglv/DCMTK/commits/66911c1d3f25b21b0a694c7a7656c7f8126d6266).
 Notice that original SVN commit IDs and author information were removed here.

 The final purpose is to have a standalone version of a more recent DCMTK, that includes all the features that were introduced in the OsiriX fork.

+Already done: we focused on the _dcmjpeg_ module.
+Commits are commented with _JPEG!_ when they only affected _dcmtk-source/dcmjpeg_, _JPEG+_ when they also affected OsiriX classes (outside DCMTK), and _JPEG++_ when they also affect other parts of DCMTK, to denote the fact that those parts still have to be merged.
+Generally, commits _JPEG!_ and _JPEG+_ are already ~~deleted~~.

 ##### ~~commit [02ad09228e81b0a3bda62755c24711cbbe8e0590](https://github.com/aglv/Horos/commit/02ad09228e81b0a3bda62755c24711cbbe8e0590)~~
 Date:   Thu Mar 2 09:04:46 2006 +0000

 First Import

-> Comments, includes.
-Skipped.
+> JPEG++ Skipped.
+Comments, includes.

 ##### ~~commit [251578f1cfb238c6f812367ba54bd1427658b9a6](https://github.com/aglv/Horos/commit/251578f1cfb238c6f812367ba54bd1427658b9a6)~~
 Date:   Sat Mar 18 00:02:08 2006 +0000

 Added dcmqrcnf.mm

-> Comments, initConfigStruct() applicationTitle_ change from "CTN" to "OSIRIX". skipped.
+> Skipped.
+Comments, initConfigStruct() applicationTitle_ change from "CTN" to "OSIRIX".

 ##### commit [9034e45d2aa8910b6be8be3fca42fae051abf211](https://github.com/aglv/Horos/commit/9034e45d2aa8910b6be8be3fca42fae051abf211)
 Date:   Sat Mar 18 00:11:31 2006 +0000